Period 4: 1450 CE to 1750 CE (not implemented yet)

 Period 5: 1750 CE to 1900 CE (not implemented yet)

 Period 6: 1900 CE to Present (not implemented yet)

-This combination of maps at different zoom levels, all within a single framework of dates, has great benefits for AP world history students.
+The TimeMap of World History is structured to offer a combination of maps at different geographical levels – world, big region, country – all within a single framework of dates.
+This has great benefits for AP world history students.

-1. It gives them a strong sense of the chronology of world history, in a way, we truly believe, NO OTHER resource can do.
+1. It gives them a stronger sense of the chronology of world history than (we truly believe) any other resource can do.

 3. Patterns of causation, continuity and change can be studied very effectively.
 Students can start thinking more fruitfully about key turning points in world history, and about different schemes of periodization.

 4. Comparisons and contrasts between different regions at different times can be explored easily.

 The atlas is supplemented by an expanding encyclopaedia.
 The growing range of articles treat topics in more detail than the maps do.
 Some articles give a brief survey of the major civilizations of world history – their governments, societies, economies, religions and so on – while others give a more in-depth account of their histories.
 All articles are designed to be accessible to reasonably literate readers, and are not restricted to academic researchers.